 Are you hosting kiddos through foster care, Safe Families, or respite care?
-Join our Foster Support Group every 4th Friday of the month to enjoy a free dinner, and a couple hours learning from and supporting each other.
+Join our Foster/Adoptive Parent Support Group every 4th Friday of the month to enjoy a free dinner, and a couple hours learning from and supporting each other.

 Want to help serve these families?
 A great way to offer support to foster families in our community is by caring for their kids during this evening each month, while they enjoy a couple hours together, kid-free.

-For more information on joining this support group, or learning how you can be a part of the childcare team, click "contact" to reach Kelsey and Chad Wallen - the couple leading the Westside Community that heads this up.
+For more information on joining this support group, or learning how you can be a part of the childcare team, click "contact" to reach Christian and Kristy Colvin.

 Safe Families for children